 Demand – in the morning commuter peak, 80% of riders using the Thorndon Quay route continue along Featherston Street to the central city, with only 20% turning down Bunny Street to the quays.

-Business – people who commute by bike also travel by other modes at other times.
-Coming this way, they have an awareness of the shops, cafes and businesses along Thorndon Quay.
-They will be customers at times and could also tell friends and family about businesses along here.
+Business – people who commute by bike, also shop.
+Most travel by other modes at other times.
+Coming this way, they have the option of visiting shops and cafes.
+Even if they don't routinely stop going to or from work, they will be aware of the shops, cafes and businesses here.
+They will be customers at times and may also tell friends and family about businesses in this area.

 Space along the quays is limited, with land at a premium.

 The existing road along Aotea Quay and Waterloo Quay is used by more than 30,000 vehicles a day.
 It's congested at peak times and is not safe for cycling.

 There is no space within the existing road corridor to build a safe, separated cycleway.
 The already narrow traffic lanes will have to accommodate more vehicles and wider trucks in future (the legal width of heavy vehicles is set to increase to 2.55m).